Renormalization of bosonic quadratic Hamiltonians involving rank-one perturbations: Abstract

 \section{Abstract}

-In this article, we study the renormalization of a bosonic quadratic Hamiltonian with an ultraviolet divergence.
-The Hamiltonian is composed of the sum of a free energy and the square of the smeared field operator.
-We explicitly diagonalize the Hamiltonian via Bogoliubov transformations, and the diagonalized Hamiltonian is easier to study.
-We show a renormalization of both the energy and the coupling constant depending on the form factor of the interaction.
+We study the renormalization of a bosonic quadratic Hamiltonian with an ultraviolet divergence.
+The Hamiltonian is composed of the sum of a free part and the square of the smeared field operator.
+We explicitly diagonalize the Hamiltonian via Bogoliubov transformations, thus simplifying its definition as a self-adjoint operator.
+Depending on the field operator's smearing, we discuss different renormalizations, either of the energy alone, or the energy and coupling constant together.